-The 18th season of WKU’s Cultural Enhancement Series will feature seven performances and lectures highlighted by jazz musician Wynton Marsalis, science guy Bill Nye and political commentator Melissa Harris-Perry.
+The 18th season of WKU’s Cultural Enhancement Series will feature six performances and lectures highlighted by jazz musician Wynton Marsalis, science guy Bill Nye and political commentator Melissa Harris-Perry.

 Admission to all Cultural Enhancement Series events is free, but the 2014-15 series will offer Premier Event ticketing.
 For the four CES Premier Events, a free general admission ticket will be required; tickets will be available through the Fine Arts Box Office online at https://wku.showare.com/ or by calling (270) 745-3121.